 We have an advanced cell processing laboratory dedicated to preparing safe and effective stem cell products for transplantation.
-Our apheresis and stem cell collection unit performs increasing numbers blood stem cell collections every month since beginning in May 2013.
+Our apheresis and stem cell collection unit performs increasing numbers of blood stem cell collections every month since beginning in May 2013.

-In addition to inpatient and outpatient services, the Stem Cell Transplantation and Cellular therapy center has a dedicated clinic and infusion center that helps monitor and manage complications of stem cell transplantation including graft versus host disease.
+In addition to inpatient and outpatient services, the Stem Cell Transplantation and Cellular Therapy Center has a dedicated clinic and infusion center that helps monitor and manage complications of stem cell transplantation, including graft versus host disease.

 Full transcription available upon request.

 Stem cells are immature cells that eventually develop into the various types of mature blood cells:

 - Red blood cells, which carry oxygen

 - Platelets, which help the blood clot